 Microwave design doesn’t tend to change much over the years, so it’s worth going for a model from a reliable brand that won’t need replacing in a few years' time.

 Average test scores also vary massively, from 53% to 73%, with many brands we looked at having a real mix of high and low-scoring models.
-As well as choosing from a popular, reliable brand, make sure you also check our microwave reviews to find the best models.
+As well as choosing from a popular, reliable brand, make sure you also check our to find the best models.

 While some brands are built to last, generally speaking microwaves are one of the less reliable small appliances so it’s worth doing your research before you buy.